 You can see in the photo above that I choose to cut up one puzzle set and keep the other one whole to use as a sort of "game board".
 I do this so I can make the puzzle magnetic by using magnet tape on the pieces and placing the game board on a metal tray.
-(I think you can get these for something like $4 on Amazon.)
+(I think you can get these for around $4 on Amazon.)

 It still works perfectly fine without the magnets.
 It just makes it easier for little hands to line up the squares when they're not sliding around on the tray.
 Also, you can cut both sets of pieces out and store them in a plastic bag and let your little one just match the pieces.
 That works great too!

 As always, we highly recommend you laminate your printables for durability.